PardotPro Lara Black collaborated on this blog.

 Deduplication

-Pardot sync error
+Account Engagement sync error

 Some companies like to allow an exception to their Duplicate rules in Salesforce.
 They allow duplicates to be created only by the connector user (including the b2bma integration user).
 They adjust the duplicate rule in Salesforce to enable the connector user to bypass the duplication rule.
-This exception will allow the Pardot duplicate to be created in Salesforce as you desire.
+This exception will allow the Account Engagement duplicate to be created in Salesforce as you desire.

 But you are still left with duplicate records in Salesforce.